Gokhan-Ergul/crate-box-bar-hist-method/README.md

 If you want to try please add datasetNA.txt and the R file in the same source.

-First of all I read the file and fixed something, and then we wrote our method for use our plot methods like barplot, I use only some method they are already written by R developer here is the methods: plot() axis() polygon()
+First of all I read the file and fixed something, and then I wrote our method for use my plot methods like barplot, I use only some method they are already written by R developer here is the methods: plot() axis() polygon()